KomCath/rails-magic-used-cars/README.md

   - Documentation:  Specifies intentionally untracked files to ignore
   - This is so when code is pushed into github the things inside won’t go, sensitive stuff like log/ and tmp/ 💀

+ 18. create  app/models/application_record.rb

+  - Mother of all models, all other models inherit from this

+ 19. create  app/views/layouts/application.html.erb

+  - Mother of the HTML “face” of the app

+ 20. create  app/controllers/application_controller.rb

+  - Mother of all controllers, any logic that is shared between controllers should go here.